ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/gcp.md

 ### Connecting to VM
 After creating the VM, connect to it as follows:
-1. In Compute Engine, click the SSH dropdown next to your VM, and select “Open in browser window”:
+1. In Compute Engine, click the SSH drop-down menu next to your VM, and select **Open in browser window**:

 ![fig16](figures/16.png)